Accurately tests for chlamydia, gonorrhoea and HIV

-What does the enhanced male STI test kit test for?
+What does the enhanced female STI test kit test for?

-Who is the male enhanced STI test for?
+Who is the female enhanced STI test for?

-If you have STI symptoms, we recommend attending your local sexual health clinic.
+If you do have symptoms, the best thing to do is contact your GP or visit your local sexual health clinic.

-When should I NOT take the male enhanced STI test?
+When should I NOT take the female enhanced STI test?

-If you think you have been exposed to HIV within the last 72 hours, you should seek URGENT medical advice from your local sexual health clinic, GP or Accident & Emergency, as HIV Post-Exposure Prophylaxis (PEP) may be recommended.
+If you think you have been exposed to HIV within the last 72 hours, you need to seek URGENT medical advice.
+You could go to your local sexual health clinic or Accident and Emergency.
+HIV Post-Exposure Prophylaxis (PEP) may be recommended.